5 Healthcare Words You Need To Know

 Preferred Drug List

-A Preferred Drug List (PDL) is a list of drugs covered by your health plan.
-The Louisiana Medicaid Single PDL (Fee For Service and Managed Care Organizations) is the list of drugs covered by Medicaid in Louisiana.
+The Louisiana Medicaid Single Preferred Drug List (Fee For Service and Managed Care Organizations) is a list of drugs Louisiana Medicaid members can use if prescribed.
 All Healthy Louisiana Medicaid health plans, including Louisiana Healthcare Connections, follow this PDL.
-View the Louisiana Medicaid Single PDL (Fee For Service and Managed Care Organizations) (PDF) to see which drugs are covered by your Medicaid benefits.

 Covered Benefits